jsantiago611/hylia-experiment/README.md

 🎨 Customisable design tokens to make it your own
 🌍 Customisable global data and navigation
-📂 Tags and tag archives
+📂 Tags and tag archive
 🎈 _Super_ lightweight front-end
 ✅ Progressively enhanced, semantic and accessible
 🚰 Sass powered CSS system with utility class generator